 Turbidity is the specialized term referring to the cloudiness of a solution and it is a subjective characteristic that is imparted by solid particles obstructing the transmittance of light passing through a water sample.
 Turbidity regularly demonstrates the presence of suspended solids like earth material, silt, clay, organic matter green growth, and different microorganisms.

-To determine turbidity of the given sample of water by using Nephelo turbidity meter.
+To determine the turbidity of the given sample of water by using the Nephelo turbidity meter.

 Nephelo turbidity meter, glass tubes, beakers.